GitHub

 Now we will have the todo list sync.
 Back in app.js we need to specify the address of the remote database.
 Remember to replace user, pass and myname.example.com with the credentials of your own CouchDB instance:

-// EDITING STARTS HERE (you dont need to edit anything above this line)
+// EDITING STARTS HERE (you don't need to edit anything above this line)

-var db = new PouchDB('todos');
+const db = new PouchDB('todos');

-var remoteCouch = 'http://user:pass@myname.example.com/todos';
+const remoteCouch = 'http://user:pass@myname.example.com/todos';

 Then we can implement the sync function like so: